The following Argument has been submitted for the Viewpoint above.

 wb_incandescent

-Opponents argue that lower life expectancy is primarily driven by lifestyle factors rather than a lack of health insurance.
+Again, opponents often argue that lower life expectancy is primarily driven by lifestyle factors rather than a lack of health insurance.
 However, the key question is whether the absence of health insurance plays a meaningful role—not whether it is the sole factor.

-No Counters have been submitted for the Argument above yet.
+The following Counters have been submitted to the Argument above.

 {{story_help_text}}